What is the International Chamber of Commerce (ICC)?

 - Solving disputes between members

-The companies and associations that make up or represent the ICC are all engaged in business activities of some sort, often with one another.
+The companies and associations that make up the ICC are all engaged in business activities of some sort, often with one another.
 For this reason, the ICC exerts overarching power when it comes to creating the rules and policies that govern how business transactions are completed as far as international business is concerned.

-The rules are not mandatory, however, every member and all companies and organizations working with the ICC follow the existing rules, because they tend to represent the best possible outcomes for all involved parties.
+The rules are not mandatory; however, every member and all companies and organizations working with the ICC follow the existing rules, because they tend to represent the best possible outcomes for all involved parties.
 Many of the rules established by the ICC are incorporated into regular trading processes, including the trading done in the stock markets.

 Who the ICC Supports